twidi/streamdeckfs/README.md

 #### Option "rotate"

-The `rotate` option takes the source image (or the one already updated by previous options) and rotates it the number given of degrees counterclockwise.
+The `rotate` option takes the source image (or the one already updated by previous options) and rotates it the number given of degrees clockwise.

 It must be defined like this: `rotate=ANGLE`, with: